hmc-cs-131/cs131-course-notes/markdown/lec01.md

 - A project and three quizzes will help you apply your knowledge.
 - The course follows a highly structured and scaffolded schedule to ensure a smooth learning experience.

-## Personal Item Sharing
-As a way to get to know each other, take a moment to find a personal item that you want to share with the class.
-This can be a physical object or a picture on your device.
-In groups of 3 (or 2 or 4), introduce yourselves and share the item you brought.
-Explain why it is important to you.
-This activity aims to foster a sense of community and provide insights into each other's interests.

 ## A "Typical Week" in CS 131
 To give you an idea of the course flow, here's a breakdown of a typical week in CS 131:
 | Sunday                     | Monday                     | Tuesday | Wednesday                   | Thursday | Friday | Saturday |